paschal533/Voting-system/README.md

 - Allows registered voters to vote a candidate.
 - Retrieves a candidate's vote count.
 - Gets the winning candidate.
-- Retrieves total vote casted.
+- Retrieves the current vote casted.

 # 🛠 test the smart-contract: